clevijoki/vapid/README.md

 The build monitor may be triggered by a command line application for integration into code build tools, but you can see a GUI representation of the progress looking at the output.

 When run on a personal project level, you only need to run the build monitor, which will then just ignore the cache server if not present (using a local cache), and use only the local build workers.

-* The key to it working is it uses Microsoft Detours, a dependency-injection library to capture disk IO calls from a process.
-* Vapid then re-routes all IO traffic to read/write files over a network, allowing the compilation to be distributed while reading/writing from the host machine.
-* This also captures all input and output filenames, so implicit dependencies and output filenames are tracked for that task.
-* The cache server serves the same purpose remotely as locally, comparing your file hashes against the previously run file hashes, and if they match, it uses this file, if not, it requests a build worker to build it.
-* This redirection allows the game tools integration to remain reading and writing in memory, by redirecting these file reads.
-* Vapid will use timestamps to determine if an MD5 or another hash algorithm needs to run, which then determines if the file actually changed
-* Vapid hashes the command line, so you can safely incrementally alter the configuration file to cause incremental compiles.